Aleedzshx/-InvoiceGenerator-/README.md

 pip install jinja2 , pdfkit

-- Make sure wkhtmltopdf is installed and configured:
 - Download from wkhtmltopdf.org
 - Verify the executable path in invoice_generator.py
 - Run the script:
 python invoice_generator.py

-The script will generate a Payment.pdf file in the project directory.
+The script will generate an apending_invoice.pdf  file in the project directory.

 **🎨 Customization**